 • The act forbids landlords from enforcing arbitrary policies that disproportionately disadvantage protected classes.

-• It also prohibits landlords from refusing rent to tenants, charging different rental prices, or providing different services based on these protected classes.
+• It also prohibits landlords from refusing rent to tenants based on, charging different rental prices, or providing different services based on these protected classes.

 • All advertising for housing must be non-discriminatory, and violations of the FHA can result in serious penalties.